-- 5.5.25 The range of capital cost estimates at this PBC stage is therefore: - Between £1,342m for the Maximum Efficiency New Build scenario and £1,392 for the Minimum Efficiency New Build scenario without optimism bias. - Between £1,677m for the Maximum Efficiency New Build scenario and £1,740m for the Minimum Efficiency New Build scenario if optimism bias is included. - 5.5.26 It is important to note however that the Do nothing and Do minimum scenarios are undeliverable as described above: if no design assumptions were applied, delivery would require an additional 194 beds compared with our current bed base, which would not be possible within the existing footprint.
-Neither of these scenarios would resolve the estates issues noted in the Strategic Case (Estates Case for Change) and therefore would only defer the investment requirement.
-This means that over a longer time horizon e.g. 20/30 years the costs would be likely to be much higher than stated and likely higher than the other scenarios as, even under the Do minimum scenario, our investment of £655m which would be additional to £87.25m of essential engineering and infrastructure maintenance costs approved pursuant to our Business Continuity (Major Infrastructure) PBC, to enable us to continue with a safe and functional estate at Glangwili, Withybush, Bronglais and Prince Philip Hospitals would only bring our estate up to Condition B, would not deal in any way with the inability of our estate to meet functional standards and would therefore only temporarily delay inevitable future costs. - 5.5.27 Please note that areas shown above may differ from those shown in 2.2.22-23 and 4.7.29-30, which reflect the baseline in the Functional Content provided to the Design Team.
+- 5.5.25 The range of capital cost estimates at this PBC stage is therefore: - between £1,342m for the Maximum Efficiency New Build scenario and £1,392 for the Minimum Efficiency New Build scenario without optimism bias. - between £1,677m for the Maximum Efficiency New Build scenario and £1,740m for the Minimum Efficiency New Build scenario if optimism bias is included. - 5.5.26 It is important to note however that the do nothing and do minimum scenarios are undeliverable as described above: if no Design Assumptions were applied, delivery would require an additional 194 beds compared with our current bed base, which would not be possible within the existing footprint.
+Neither of these options would resolve the estates issues noted in the Strategic Case (Estates Case for Change) and therefore would only defer the investment requirement.
+This means that over a longer time horizon e.g. 20/30 years the costs would be likely to be much higher than stated and likely higher than the other options. - 5.5.27 Please note that areas shown above may differ from those shown in 2.2.22-23 and 4.7.29-30, which reflect the baseline in the Functional Content provided to the Design Team.
 The areas shown in the table above reflect designed outputs.